genesiscommunitysuccess/docs/docs/tutorials/building-an-application/events/dynamic-events.md

 "ENTITY_ID","ENTITY_ID_TYPE","TOPIC_MATCH","GATEWAY_ID"
 ,"GATEWAY","PositionAlert","EmailDistribution1"
 ```
-## 6. Add connection details to the service definition
+## 6. Add connection details to the system definition
 Open the genesis-system-definitions.kts file and add the details of the connection for the SMTP server:
 ```
 item(name = "SYSTEM_DEFAULT_USER_NAME", value =